Michael A. Hammer to be Assistant Secretary of State (Public Affairs)

 What is the role of the Under Secretary of State for Public Diplomacy and Public Affairs?
 That has been an enduring question of the State Department, the Defense Department, National Security Staff, the Congress and the many others interested in America’s efforts to understand, inform, and influence global audiences.
 Established thirteen years ago to manage many of the activities formerly run by the abolished United States Information Agency (USIA), its role within State and with other agencies across Government has been subject to reinterpretation nearly every time there was a new Under Secretary.
 The last report of the U.S. Advisory Commission on Public Diplomacy looked at the turnover in the position of the Under Secretary for Public Diplomacy and Public Affairs.
 The Commission found that the position has been unfilled for over 30% of the time since it was established.
 Moreover, the average tenure of the six Under Secretaries since 1999 was about 500 days, or less than 17 months.
 Indeed today, the office remains unencumbered since June 30, 2011, while Tara Sonenshine awaits confirmation by the Senate.
 Technically, the office is never “vacant” as there is always a someone in an “acting” capacity.
 Today, Assistant Secretary Ann Stock runs the office in lieu of a confirmed Under Secretary.

-The table, taken from the Commission report, is through December 16, 2011.
 As Sonenshine is unlikely to be confirmed before February due to the Senate’s calendar, the Under Secretary for Public Diplomacy and Public Affairs will be unfilled for an aggregate of more than 1,400 days, or nearly 1 out every 3 days over the past thirteen years.
 Below is a chart showing how long confirmed Under Secretaries served, and equally if not more important, how long the office was not filled by a confirmed appointee.